Florent2/rails_blank_app/README_APP.md

 Tests
 ---

+* if you had ran `bundle exec guard` tests will be automatically ran
 * running tests: `bundle exec rspec spec`
   * make sure the test db is up-to-date with `bundle exec rake db:test:prepare`
-* to run a single test, just add `:focus`: `it "is ...", :focus do ... end`
+* to run a single test, just add `:focus`: `it "is ...", :focus do ... end` *